ExistensialReset/flowmosr/principles/FLOW_ECONOMIC_PRINCIPLES.md

 #### 4.2 SYSTEM CAPACITY THRESHOLD

 Flow requires a minimum level of active contribution to maintain Baseline.
+No node member may be coerced or shamed into participation beyond personal comfort levels.

 **Emergency contribution phase (clarified):**
 - Activated **voluntarily** only